 This research guide is intended for use by students taking ENGL 101.
 It will help you learn how to use the library's resources for essays, research proposals, or research papers.
-Use the tabs above for general research help, search strategies, and to learn about different kinds of sources and how to locate different kinds of sources.
+Use the tabs above to see pages offering general research help, search strategies, to learn about different kinds of sources, and how to locate different kinds of sources.
 Tabs and pages marked with professor names provide helpful guidance specific to their classes or assignments.